RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 fc34-original   65s   Running   192.168.123.64   ocp4-worker3.aio.example.com   True
 ~~~

-> **NOTE:** The IP address for the Fedora 34 virtual machine may be missing in your output above as it takes a while for the `qemu-guest-agent` to report the data through to OpenShift and we also requested an SELinux relabel, so we'll need to be patient.
+> **NOTE:** The IP address for the Fedora 34 virtual machine may be missing in your output above as it takes a while for the `qemu-guest-agent` to report the data through to OpenShift.
+We also requested an SELinux relabel for the VM, which take some more time.
+You'll need to wait for the IP address to show before you can move to the next steps.

 When you've got an IP address, we should be able to SSH to it from our terminal window, noting you'll need to adapt the address below to match your environment: